cyclus/cyclus.github.com/source/user/tutorial/add_commod_recipe.rst

 describe any isotopic vector (e.g. natural uranium, spent fuel, fresh fuel, or any other material whose isotopic composition needs to be tracked.)

-The commodities section is located below the ``archetype`` section and is of the form:
+The commodities section follows the ``archetype`` section and takes the form:

 .. code-block:: XML